sourceduty/Cancer/README.md

 </details>

 #

-> Alex: *I've tried to understand cancer research but it's not easy to read and it's difficult understand words like "aromatase inhibitors" and "methylation".
-AI developers encounter difficulties when trying to understand cancer causes, personalization, detection, prevention, treatments and medicine.*

-> Alex: *I don't know if this can be used in MENTAL HEALTH, but SIMULATION is what I would do in biology to find variants and errors.
-Simulate all mental health disorder variants and errors.*

 > Alex: *From my calculations, there are currently 360 different possible DNA mutations which are the primary source of cancer.*
 >
 > - The exact number of genetic alterations in DNA sequences affected by cancer in unknown.